RimzhimTewari/cadd-capstone-molecular-docking/results/binding_site/results.md

 ## Observations
 I observed that the predicted binding pocket overlapped closely with the co-crystallised ligand region.

-Most of the co-crystallized ligand appeared buried within the pocket, with only a smaller part still exposed on the protein surface.
+Most of the co-crystallized ligand 90U (ML101) appeared buried within the predicted pocket

 The binding cavity appeared moderately deep and suitable for docking-based analysis.